elixir-europe-training/ELIXIR-ELITMa/pages/modules/module2/chapter2.md

 - Typical workflows

 **Services**:
-- Existing RDM services and tools.
+- Existing RDM services and tools
 - Service owners and users

 **Policies and standards**: